Trump administration signals that the tariffs against Canada and Mexico may soon have exemptions

 “It may be a little bit of an adjustment period,” he said after claiming that farmers would benefit from reciprocal tariffs on countries that have tariffs on U.S. exports.
 “You have to bear with me again and this will be even better.”

-Still, Canadian Prime Minister Justin Trudeau interpreted Trump’s tariffs as nothing less than a betrayal of the friendship between the two nations.

-Trudeau said his country would plaster tariffs on over $100 billion (U.S. dollars) of American goods over the course of 21 days.
+Trudeau said on Tuesday that his country would plaster tariffs on over $100 billion (U.S. dollars) of American goods over the course of 21 days, stressing that the United States had abandoned a long-standing friendship.

-“Today the United States launched a trade war against Canada, their closest partner and ally, their closest friend.
+“Today, the United States launched a trade war against Canada, their closest partner and ally, their closest friend.
 At the same time, they are talking about working positively with Russia, appeasing Vladimir Putin, a lying, murderous dictator.
-Make that make sense,” Trudeau said.
+Make that make sense,” Trudeau said on Tuesday.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.